 Calibrate a selectable colour value in your image.

-Colour light and shadow allow you to target areas of light or shadow and either strengthen or weaken colours there.
+Colour light and shadow allow you to target areas of light or shadow and to either enhance or reduce the intensity of the colours there.

 Manual RGB points:

-Use the manual RGB points to individually control the black and white levels for every colour component.
+Use the manual RGB points to control the black and white levels for every colour component individually.